Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Distributed Lov a sz Local Lemma on Trees

-Note that the time bound for Theorem~\ref{thm:detLLL-tree} is in terms of $s$ rather than $n$.
-We will apply Theorem~\ref{thm:detLLL-tree} after performing a graph shattering step, the output of which creates many disjoint tree-structured instances with size $\poly(\Delta)\log n$, but which contain only $\log n$-size distance-$O(1)$ dominating sets.
-We want the time bound to be in terms of $s=\log n$ and independent of $\Delta$.
-If we combine Theorem~\ref{thm:detLLL-tree} with the $O(d^2 + \log^* n)$ Fischer and Ghaffari's~\cite{FischerG17} shattering routine, we obtain a $O(d^2 + \max\{\log_\lambda \log n, \fr{\log\log n}{\log\log\log n}\})$-time $\RandLOCAL$ LLL algorithm for criterion $p(ed)^{\lambda}<1$, $\lambda \ge 4$, which is efficient only when $d$ is small.
-In Section~\ref{sect:shatterLLL} we present a new method for computing a partial assignment to the variables that effectively shatters a large dependency graph into many independent subproblems, each satisfying a polynomial LLL criterion w.r.t.~the unassigned variables.
+Notice that the time bound for Theorem~\ref{thm:detLLL-tree} is in terms of $s$ rather than $n$.
+We will apply Theorem~\ref{thm:detLLL-tree} after performing a graph shattering step, the output of which creates many disjoint tree-structured instances with size $\Delta^{O(1)} \cdot O(\log n)$, each of them admitting a distance-$O(1)$ dominating set of size at most $s = O(\log n)$.
+We want the time bound to be in terms of $s= O(\log n)$, independent of $\Delta$.